KyeBuff/five-a-side/README.md

     //IF - all players have the same rating and total players size off
     // Tolerance should be set to the avgRating if all players share the same rating tolerance = avgRating;
-  } else if(!isAllSameRating && isOddNumPlayers && !(totalRating%2) && avgRating < 2) {
+  } else if(!isAllSameRating && isOddNumPlayers && isTotalRatingEven && avgRating <= 2) {
-    //ELSE IF - players do not share the same rating, there is odd total players, the total rating is even and the avgRating < 2
+    //ELSE IF - players do not share the same rating, there is odd total players, the total rating is even and the avgRating <= 2

     // We can perfectly balance the teams
     // avgRating < 2 as part of testing to prevent infinite loop